makasim/datadiff/README.md

 Datadiff
 ========

-It is simple standalone service which tracks models changes, who changed it.
-It also provide nice html page to see history or embed it.
+It is simple service which tracks models changes and who\when\why changed it.
+It also provide nice html page to see history.
-Stores data as JSON PATCHes into mongodb.
+Service stores data as json patches (RFC 6902) into mongodb.

 Run
 ---